Company Culture Quotes: 27 Experts Offer Their Advice

 Every spring and fall, we sponsor a company-wide service event to get out with our coworkers and build relationships.
 I have bonded with other departments through these service days more than I ever have through our day-to-day tasks.
 They allow people to come out of their shells, see beyond their desks and interact with coworkers and the community at a personal level.”

 Dailymotion offers video streaming services for news and entertainment, connecting millions of people across the globe.
-We asked Sebastien Pierre, Dailymotion’s VP of People:
+We asked Sebastien Pierre, Vice President of People at Dailymotion:

 People have a wide definition of what "company culture" entails.
 What is your philosophy for building a company culture?